Healing Begins For Mother Who Lost Children in Condo Fire

 She now can mourn the loss of her two children.

-"Now, I can finally accept my children will never come back, I will never hear them again, see them again, or touch them again, and I have to teach myself how to get through life with that," she said while fighting tears.
+"Now, I can finally accept my children will never come back.
+I will never hear them again, see them again, or touch them again, and I have to teach myself how to get through life with that," she said, fighting back tears.